demisto/content/Packs/CortexXDR/Playbooks/Cortex_XDR_-_T1036_-_Masquerading_README.md

 * Auto file quarantine
 * Manual endpoint isolation

-When the playbook executes, it checks for additional activity, and if a malicious behavior is found, the playbook proceeds with containment and eradication, is executed.
+When the playbook executes, it checks for additional activity, and if a malicious behavior is found, the playbook proceeds with containment and eradication.

 This phase will execute the following containment actions: